JoeyRoRo/mount_encrypted_containers/README.md

 # mount_encrypted_containers
-This script will mount dmcrypt conatiners in linux
+These scripts will mount and unmount dmcrypt conatiners in linux

-yea yea